kubikowski/set-utilities/README.md

 ```

 ### symmetric difference _(xor)_: `A ∆ B`
-The symmetric difference of two sets contains only the unique elements of each set.
+The symmetric difference of sets contains
+only the unique elements of each set.

 ![xor visual][]
 ```typescript